michaeltoth/projects/LendingClub.md

 <br>
 ####Loan Amount
-Loan amount shows no large differences for values less than 15000.
-Loans from 15000 to 30000 fare slightly worse, but loans in the 30000 - 35000 range (the Lending Club maximum) perform significantly worse:
+As the amount borrowed increases, we see increasing rates of nonperforming loans.
+The differences between the first two buckets are only around 1% (and the intra-bucket differences are very small), but we see a market decrease in loan quality in the $30,000 - $35,000 bucket (Lending Club maximum loan is $35,000).

 |               | $0 - $15000 | $15000 - $30000 | $30000 - $35000 |
 |---------------|-------------|-----------------|-----------------|